 Sending SMS in Tanzania: TCRA Sender ID Registration, the PDPA, and What Operators Need to Know

 Tanzania has 90 million mobile subscriptions and one of the highest mobile money transaction rates in Sub-Saharan Africa.
-It is also a market where the Tanzania Communications Regulatory Authority has been tightening its grip on commercial SMS traffic since 2023, where every alphanumeric sender name must be approved across each network before a single message is sent, and where a 2022 data protection law with active enforcement adds a second compliance layer that most operators building SMS programs have not fully accounted for.
+It is also a market where the Tanzania Communications Regulatory Authority has been tightening its grip on commercial SMS traffic since 2023, where every alphanumeric sender ID generally needs to be registered with the relevant mobile network operators before a single message is sent, and where a 2022 data protection law with active enforcement adds a second compliance layer that most operators building SMS programs have not fully accounted for.

 Sending SMS in Kenya: Sender ID Rules, Safaricom Approval, and the Promotional Restriction Most Teams Miss